Create several tracks on your website which address a Buyer's specific needs at each point in the process.

 And then build a content track for each of these market segments.
 And when the Prospect answers the question, point them at the appropriate track which you have developed for them.

-Obviously, that track will lead to the obvious conclusion that your construction business can provide the answers to their questions.
+That track will lead to the obvious conclusion that your construction business can provide the answers to all of their questions.

 Make this first step in the process fulfilling for the Prospect.
 Provide content that he and she will find informative, amusing, interesting.
 Ask for contact information so you can continue to assist them in making this very important decision.